 Depression is not just the feeling of sadness as an emotion.
 It involves a reduced interest in the activities that used to be exciting, consistent and unnecessary feelings of guilt, prolonged sadness or low mood, weight gain, fatigue, an increased challenge in concentrating, thoughts of death, and so on.

-Major depression can be a life-threatening ailment when not dealt with as serious as it is.
+Major depression can be a life-threatening ailment when not dealt with as seriously as it is.

-Millions of people during a period of their life have suffered an episode of depression at one point or the other.
+Millions of people during a period of their life have suffered an episode of light to severe depression at one point or the other.
 Some may be aware and many would not even know what they feel or they experience.
 That is why I will always recommend that each one speaks up and talk to a friend or take time to invest in themselves by visiting a psychologist who can help them heal and recover from such an episode.
-Aside from the therapy sessions with a psychologist, a number of lifestyle modifications, food nutrients and activities can also help recover twice as fast.
+Aside from the therapy sessions with a psychologist, several lifestyle modifications, food nutrients and activities can also help one recover twice as fast.

 Food has been seen to be involved with every function and action in our body.
 A nutrient or the other is involved at every point.